-Laying in the soft grass, she could feel the sun slowly moving across her face; warming her skin and drying the light dew that covered her.
-She wanted to open her eyes, but couldn't because of the searing pain she was feeling in her head.
-She felt the fur of a little cat, nuzzling her hand that was laying on her stomach.
-Her lips parted to breathe deeper and her chest rhythmically raised and lowered with each light breath and a few soft sighs escaped.
+Laying in the soft grass, she could feel the sun slowly moving across her face, warming her skin and drying the light dew that covered her.
+She wanted to open her eyes but couldn't because of the searing pain in her head.
+She felt the fur of a little cat, nuzzling her hand that was lying on her stomach.
+Her lips parted to breathe deeper, and her chest rhythmically raised and lowered with each light breath, and a few soft sighs escaped.

 She could feel every small rock and twig lost in the grass pressed against the skin on her legs as she ever so slowly started to stretch, still unable to open her eyes.
-She could feel her heart beat from behind her eyes all the way to the back of her neck.
-She felt again the snuggling of a small purring cat, who meowed after each one of her sighs.
-She managed to open her eyes to small slits, allowing the bright rays of the sun to fill her sight.
-She moaned, louder and her head pounded harder the more she opened her eyes.
-After a few blinks her green eyes were shining in the morning sun.
+She could feel her heartbeat from behind her eyes all the way to the back of her neck.
+Again, she felt the snuggling of a small purring cat, who meowed after each one of her sighs.
+She managed to open her eyes too small slits, allowing the bright rays of the sun to fill her sight.
+Rolling to her back, she moaned, louder and her head pounded harder the more she opened her eyes.
+After a few blinks, her green eyes were shining in the morning sun.

 With a groan, she was able to pull herself up to her elbow and look at her surroundings but saw first the little orange cat that had been trying to rouse her.
-He sat on her stomach and watched her carefully with his golden eyes fixed on her, as if trying to convey a message.
+He sat on her stomach, observing her with his golden eyes fixed on her as if he was trying to convey a message.
 He meowed when he saw her eyes open.
 She raised a hand and started to scratch the cat behind his ear in an assumed guess at what he wanted.
-She slowly turned her head from left to right to survey the rest of her surroundings.
+She slowly turned her head from left to right to survey the rest of her enviroment.

 The trees were full of leaves and singing birds around the small lake.
 She could hear the babbling of a creek down the way.
-The grass was a thick carpet and she could see the sun shining through the branches of the trees.
+The grass was a thick carpet, and she could see the sun shining through the trees' branches.
 It was a beautiful, secluded area of a forest.

 "Where am I?" she whispered to the cat.

-"Where is home?" she questioned the little cat, whose eyes were fixated behind her.
+"Where is home?" she questioned the little cat, whose eyes fixating behind her.

 Her raven hair fell loosely about her round face.
 Her green eyes looked tired, with dark circles under them, as if she hadn't slept in some time.